truevis/robots-webcam/README.md

 ## Features

-- Displays live video feed from the first detected webcam
+- Displays live video feed from your webcams
+- Multiple camera support - switch between cameras with keyboard shortcuts
+- Camera information display showing current camera name and number
 - Always-on-top window stays visible over other applications
 - Borderless design for a clean overlay
 - Draggable window - click and drag the video feed to move it